Languages of Israel: Arabic

 Literary Arabic, along with Hebrew, has special status under Israeli law.
-Various spoken dialects are used, and Arabic is the native language among Israeli-Arabs.
-In 1949, there were 156,000 Arabs in Israel, most of whom did not speak Hebrew.
-Today, the figure stands at about 1.6 million, and although most are proficient in Hebrew, Arabic remains their primary native language.
+Various spoken dialects are used, and Arabic is the native language among Palestinian citizens of Israel.
+In 1949, there were 156,000 Arabs in remaining Israel after the start of the Nakba.
+Most of whom did not speak Hebrew.
+Today, the figure stands at about 1.6 million.
+Most are proficient in Hebrew while Arabic remains their primary native language.

 In addition, a significant number of Israeli Jews know spoken Arabic, although only a very small number are fully literate in written Arabic.
 Arabic is the native language of older generations of those Mizrahi Jews who immigrated from Arabic-speaking countries.
 Arabic lessons are widespread in Hebrew-speaking schools from the seventh through ninth grades.
 Those who wish to do so may opt to continue their Arabic studies through the twelfth grade and take an Arabic matriculation exam.
-A 2015 study found that 17% of Israeli Jews can understand Arabic and 10% can speak it fluently, but only 2.5% can read an article in the language, 1.5% can write a letter in it, and 1% can read a book in it.
+A 2015 study found that 17% of Israeli Jews can understand Arabic, 10% can speak it fluently, 2.5% can read an article in the language, 1.5% can write a letter in it, and 1% can read a book in it.

 For many years, the Israeli authorities were reluctant to use Arabic, except when explicitly ordered by law (for example, in warnings on dangerous chemicals), or when addressing the Arabic-speaking population.
 This has changed following a November 2000 supreme court ruling which ruled that although second to Hebrew, the use of Arabic should be much more extensive.
 Since then, all road signs, food labels, and messages published or posted by the government must also be translated into Literary Arabic, unless being issued by the local authority of an exclusively Hebrew-speaking community.
 As of December 2017, 40% of digital panels on public buses list their routes in both Hebrew and Arabic across the country, and, starting in 2015, Arabic has been increasingly featured in signs along highways and in railway stations.